kazesberger/nanoservice/README.md

 # nanoservice

-A Clojure library designed to ... well, that part is up to you.
+A Clojure microservice for demopurposes.

 ## Usage